Why Language Immersion?

 Immersion Programs at PVSchools

-Mandarin at Whispering Wind AcademyThe Mandarin Chinese immersion program at Whispering Wind Academy is open to children entering Pre-K to 2nd Grade.
+Mandarin at Whispering Wind AcademyThe Mandarin Chinese immersion program at Whispering Wind Academy is open to children entering Kindergarten to 5th grade.
 Mandarin Chinese prepares children to be globally competitive and ready for 21st century success.
 Mandarin Chinese is spoken by one-sixth of the world's population in one of the world’s strongest economies.
 The U.S. State Department has identified the language as one of 13 in high-demand but for which there are too few proficient U.S. speakers.

 Should Foreign Language Instruction Start Earlier in the U.S.?

 Why it is better for children to learn a language in Elementary school.